Skip to content

 Most of these are also ubiquitous, except for the RPi and the Duet, which are easily replaced by a Linux PC and Arduinos, respectively.

-The Backpanel was designed in FreeCAD 2.1 and 2.0, then cutted in a laser CNC (cutting program: LightBurn Beta 0.8.07).
+The Backpanel was designed in FreeCAD, then cut in a laser CNC (cutting program: LightBurn Beta 0.8.07).

 To learn more about these file formats visit here.